-A mid century inspired screen brings together a new lower level with a reorganization of a 1950s San Francisco home.
+A mid century inspired screen brings together newly excavated lower level living space with a new kitchen and bedroom suite for a 1950s San Francisco hillside home.
 The lower level includes improved backyard access, a conveniently situated utility/mud room en route, and a bonus room and half bath that could flexibly function as expanded indoor-outdoor living space, or a separated accommodation for guests.
 The ground floor garage is shortened to allow space for a bedroom to be expanded to a master suite, while entry circulation is routed around the new opening to the lower level.

 Upstairs, the walls between the kitchen and living space are removed.
 A new contemporary kitchen, dining area, and living room are separated from a shifted and straightened bedroom hallway by a simple threshold, marking the transition from the open and private areas of the home.